FooBarShebang/statistics_lib/Documents/Requirements/RE004_distribution_classes.md

 **Title:** Probability density / mass function

 **Description:** All classes should have instance method *pdf*(), which returns the value of the probability density function for a continuous distribution and of the probability mass function for a discrete distribution if the passed argument is an integer or floating point number (real) and of the value for which the distribution is defined.
-In the case of the real number argument with the value outside the acceptable range - zero value (0) should be returned instead of rising an exception.
+In the case of the real number argument with the value outside the acceptable range - zero value (0) should be returned instead of rising an exception, which includes not integer (floating point) number argument for a discrete distribution.

 **Verification Method:** T